taneshadeshaw/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable pieces, so you can easily track your progress.

 Use version control systems, like Git, to keep track of your code and collaborate with others.
 Make sure to write comments and document your codes to make it easier for others to understand and maintain.
 Use code editors and IDE' s (Integrated Development Environments) to streamline your coding process and take advantage of their features, such as autocomplete and debugging tools.
 Practice good coding habits, including writing tests, refactoring, using the right data structures, etc., which will make your life easier in the long run.

+# 2024-01-08
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, readable, and maintainable code that solves problems effectively without unnecessary complexity.
+Always aim for clarity and conciseness in your programs, as they're easier to debug, enhance, and collaborate on.
+Remember, you write code not just for computers to execute but also for humans to understand."

+In practical terms:
+1. Use abstractions wisely to hide complexity.
+2. Write modular code with clear separation of concerns.
+3. Optimize for readability first; premature optimization is often the root of complex code.
+4. Test early and often to catch and prevent bugs, thereby keeping your codebase simple and reliable.
+5. Continuously refactor your code to eliminate duplication and improve its structure.